PhilipGibbs/Lebesgue/References.md

 ### M.D.
 Kovalev (1985), "A Minimal Lebesgue Covering Exists", Mathematical notes of the Academy of Sciences of the USSR, Volume 40, Issue 3 (1986) pp 736–739
 For the case of the convex cover it is shown that a minimal cover exists.
 See also Weiss-Kelly (1979)

+### K Bezdek, R Connelly "Covering curves by translates of a convex set" American Mathematical Monthly, 1989
+On the translation cover problem

 ### H.C.
 Hansen (1992), "Small Universal covers for sets of unit diameter", Geometriae Dedicata 42 (1992) 205-213
 The upper bound was reduced by 4.10^-11